Camber27/MSI-R-Tutorial/README.md

 # MSI-R-Tutorial
-Mass spectrometry imaging beginner R tutorial for data validation
+Mass spectrometry imaging beginner R tutorial for data exploration.

+To be used take a new users to either MSI, R, or both from having datasets to beginning analysis in R.